-Simon has been described as an “unshakable optimist.”
-I think the world needs more optimists.
+Simon is an “unshakable optimist.”
+The world needs more optimists, don’t you think?

 By the way, he has written several books including, “Leaders Eat Last” and, “Start with Why.”
 The title, “Together is Better,” also piqued my interest.
 It’s an illustrated fable about a boy who takes a stand for what he believes in.
 I’ll be ordering one for the grandkids and one for me.

 His TED talk got me thinking, “What inspires me to do what I do?”

 So, what inspires YOU?

 Hold that thought as we head over to my garden in Kodiak, Alaska.